cansurmeli/cansurmeli.com/content/posts/10 - Raspberry Pi - What to do after first boot.md

 - I'm a CLI person so all of the above will be about working via the SSH,
 - for the sake of clarity, I've diluted some stuff.
 Therefore you need some prior knowledge on how to work with the CLI,
-- the below are fairly common *nix commands, however, you should keep in mind that I assume you've installed Raspbian,
+- the below are fairly common *nix commands, however, you should keep in mind that I assume you've installed Raspbian and you're on a Mac,
 - some steps are not mandatory as mentioned below **BUT** they're much preferred as best practices.
 Especially if you've not a lot of experience working with *nix systems, I highly suggest them to get familiar with dealing with such systems.
 One day, you may have to deal with an instance somewhere on the cloud and it's better to start with training wheels(in this case, your Pi).

+## Start logging
+Alright, first things first.
+Good practices at all times.

+You might see your Pi as a spare time hobby thing but chances are you might have to setup another Pi in the future or you might need the things you've accomplished with this one for something else.
+As time goes by, you'll forget what you've configured; especially the minor ones.

+So, be a good lad or gal, and write down exactly what you've configured.
+Nothing fancy: just a few words and a link to the tutorial if there is one should be sufficient.

 ## [mandatory] Change the default password
 That should be the very first thing you do when you first boot into your Pi.